rachaelbabister/lyric-quiz/README.md

 ![Desktop Wireframe](assets/images/readme-images/desktop-wireframe.png)
 </details>

 I was aiming high when I created the wireframes for this project, wanting to be able to add lots of functions into the quiz.
 However, when it came to putting it all together, I realised I had perhaps been slightly over ambitious!
-I have found learning Javascript very challenging, and so I downscaled my project to be able to do the best I could with fewer functions, whilst still being able to show all that I have learnt.
+I have found learning JavaScript very challenging, and so I downscaled my project to be able to do the best I could with fewer functions, whilst still being able to show all that I have learnt.

 Keeping that all in mind, I still tried to keep the design as close to the wireframes as possible.